TN BJP chief alleges impersonation, says Union Minister's vote already cast | Politics

 Tamil Nadu BJP unit president K Annamalai on Saturday alleged impersonation saying some one else had already cast the vote of Union Minister of State L Murugan in the urban local body polls.

+Murugan later voted at a polling station here and the state unit of the BJP shared related pictures to the media.

+The TN BJP chief stuck to his allegation and said the minister was permitted by authorities to vote only after his party's protest.

-Making these allegations, Annamalai tweeted, ''The level to which official machinery is misused is too obvious today. @arivalayam party members distributing cash right outside polling centre in Coimbatore & across TN.
+Annamalai had earlier tweeted, ''The level to which official machinery is misused is too obvious today. @arivalayam party members distributing cash right outside polling centre in Coimbatore & across TN.
 Hon Min Shri @Murugan_MoS avl vote casted by some one else in his polling booth in Anna Nagar East, Chennai.''
-While Murugan has not yet reacted, the veracity of Annamalai's allegation could not be immediately cross checked.
+After the Union minister had voted, Annamalai tweeted saying polling officials allowed Murugan to vote following arguments and protest of his party.

+''His serial no:1174 was voted by somebody & after our protest, Election Commision has called their mistake as a ‘Clerical Error’!
+Totally unacceptable!,'' Annamalai said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)